MayThird Sunday of May

 JulyMid-July, 5 days

 Concert of Colors in July brings international food and free music to Detroit's Midtown.
-Detroit's biggest free multicultural fair, ethnic food trucks and the DIA central.
+Detroit's biggest free multicultural fair, ethnic food trucks.

 Focus: International food, music